This Day in History

 Lotus Notes Inventor Ozzie Born

 Ray Ozzie, who designed the Lotus Notes office management software for Lotus Development Corporation, is born in Chicago, IL.
 Ozzie graduated from the University of Illinois at Urbana-Champaign (UIUC) in 1979.
 During this time Ray worked at the Computer-based Education Research Lab (CERL) on the PLATO operating system.
 He was impressed with PLATO’s real-time communications and has often publicly credited his CERL experience as the inspiration for Lotus Notes.
-In 1984 Mitch Kapor, founder of Lotus Development Corporation, supported the idea to develop a PLATO-like product for PC by funding Iris Associates, Inc. In August 1986 Lotus Notes was complete becoming the first example of groupware and a commercial success.
-In 1997 Ozzie left Iris Associates to start a new venture, Rythmix Corp.
+In 1984 Mitch Kapor, founder of Lotus Development Corporation, supported the idea to develop a PLATO-like product for PC by funding Iris Associates, Inc. In August 1986 Lotus Notes was complete, and was an early example of commercially successful groupware.